xiaomaogy/Deep_learning--image-classification/README.md

+## Image classification on Cifar-10 dataset

+This project is my practice on using the tensorflow library to train a CNN network on the cifar-10 dataset.

+The accuracy can reach 72%, which is not too bad for such a shallow model (only two CNN + maxpool layers and two fully connected layers and dropout layer)

 ## How to run this project on floydhub.com

+In order to run this code and train the CNN using the cifar-10, you will need gpu.
+One of the convenient way is to use floydhub, and the details are as follows.

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.